Iandawarrior/ian-swim-refactor/README.md

 Segregated Routes into individual files for greater readability.(4th Commit)

 Added some reasoning and renamed a route file after better understanding.(5th Commit)

+Isolated getUserById functionality into a function to be able to be reused in another class.
+Renamed getUserById and getPetsFavFood routes.(6th Commit)